The Home Performance and Weatherization Industry

 Deep Energy Retrofits

-On average, a home performance retrofit can reduce energy consumption by between 10 and 40%.
-‘Deep energy retrofits’ like the ones currently being studied by ACI’s Linda Wigington as part of the Thousand Home Challenge, are designed to reduce energy use by 70 to 90%.
+On average, a home performance retrofit can reduce energy consumption by between 10% and 30%.
+‘Deep energy retrofits reduce energy use by 60% to 80%.

 Non-Energy Benefits of Weatherization